agilityengineers/SmartScheduler/README.md

 2. Clicking "Connect Calendar" for either Google or Outlook.
 3. Following the OAuth authorization process.
 4. Checking the server logs for detailed information on each step of the process.

+## Diagnostic Tools

+Smart Scheduler includes several diagnostic tools to help troubleshoot configuration issues:

+### Email Diagnostics

+- `node server/scripts/testEnvironmentVars.js` - Test if environment variables are correctly set
+- `node server/scripts/testSmtpEsm.js` - Test SMTP connectivity and authentication
+- `node server/scripts/testProductionEnvironment.js` - Test production environment configuration
+- `node server/scripts/testVerificationSend.js your-email@example.com` - Test sending a verification email
+- `node server/scripts/diagnoseSmtpConfig.js` - Generate a comprehensive diagnostics report

+### Email Verification Testing

+When testing the account verification system:

+1. Register a new account in the application
+2. Check the diagnostic logs to see if verification email was sent
+3. Run `node server/scripts/testVerificationSend.js your-email@example.com` to manually send a test email
+4. Check your email for the verification link and click it to verify

+See the [Email Configuration Guide](./EMAIL-CONFIGURATION-GUIDE.md) for detailed troubleshooting steps.